mrevutskyi/flask-restless-ng/docs/customizing.rst

 By default, no validation is performed by Flask-Restless; if you want validation, implement it yourself in your database models.
-However, by specifying a list of exceptions raised by your backend on validation errors, Flask-Restless will forward messages from raised exceptions to the client in an error response.
+However, by specifying a list of exceptions raised by your backend on validation errors, Flask-Restless-NG will forward messages from raised exceptions to the client in an error response.

 ..
 COMMENT